 Some people might think these two types of writing are similar.
 The truth is that these are two completely different categories.
 It may seem that academic writing should be more complicated since it is focused on some specific and narrow discipline.
 Indeed, this type of writing may describe very complex concepts and provide specialized knowledge.

 Academic writing is aimed to present a certain point of view on a particular subject.
-Academic papers show results of research and demonstrate someone’s knowledge.
+Academic papers show results of analysis and demonstrate someone’s knowledge.
 In turn, technical writing explains something to readers and informs them.
 Technical papers often explain how to use a particular product or service.
 Technical documents can also describe procedures used by the manufacturer to perform certain tasks.
 What technical and academic writing have in common is that both types may contain jargon.

 Technical Writing vs. Creative Writing